ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : keepAliveTimeout

 Type:
-: Numeric, with special value `Disabled`
+: (Numeric, Boolean)

 Default:
 : Implementation-defined

 A Transport Services system can request a protocol that supports sending keep alive packets {{keep-alive}}.
-This property specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+The Numeric value of this Tuple specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packets.
 Guidance on setting this value for datagram transports is provided in {{!RFC8085}}.
-A value greater than the connection timeout ({{conn-timeout}}), or the special value `Disabled`, will disable the sending of keep-alive packets.
+If the Boolean value in this Tuple is `false`, the Numeric value will be ignored, and the meaning is `Disabled`.
+In this case, or when the Numeric value is greater than the connection timeout ({{conn-timeout}}), the sending of keep-alive packets will be disabled.

 ### Connection Group Transmission Scheduler {#conn-scheduler}